MxSchatz/GS-Mech_Automation/README.md

-# GS-Mech_Automation
+# GS-Production_Automation

-Welcome to the G&S Production Automation Repository!
+# Welcome to the G&S Production Automation Repository!

 How to Install and use InDesign scripts:
 + Go to apps > indesign cc 2019 > Scripts > Scripts panel > paste .jsx file here, or make a folder